gophersaurus/framework/README.md

 Package flexibility is great when you need to write a small service, but when you start to grow a larger robust codebase it starts to become a nightmare.
 This is especially true when you have more than one developer.

 Our solution/plan has been to steal all of the good directory structure other frameworks are famous for (like Laravel who copied Ruby on Rails), while keeping our own golang code as idiomatic as possible.
 We aren’t doing anything new, rather we are organizing all the good work the community has already achieved.

-###Installation Instructions:

-For now simply clone our repository and change the `server.go` file to whatever your backend or web service would be named.
-After you have finished adding controllers, models, and views, run `go build <yourname>.go` to build your binary. `go build` alone will not do the trick since all import paths are relative and therefore self-containing.

-Currently we are working on tooling to automate vendoring dependencies, very much like `godep` does, but with local relative imports rather than full file paths.

 ###Contribution guidelines